embench/embench-iot/doc/README.md

   relative directory name; if the latter, it will be relative to the top level directory of the repository.
 Default value `bd`.
-- `--logdir`: A log file is created with detailed information about the benchmark run.
-This specifies the directory in which to place the log file.
-  It may be an absolute or relative directory name; if the latter, it will be relative to the top level directory of the repository.
-Default value `logs`.
 - `--logdir`: A log file is created with detailed information about the build.
 This specifies the directory in which to place the log file.
 It may be an absolute or relative directory name; if the latter, it will be relative to the top level directory of the repository.
 Default value `logs`.